Study Permit Caps and the Canadian Rental Market

 The Housing Crisis and Study Permit Caps

-Every year, Canada warmly welcomes a significant number of international students, many of whom take up part-time jobs to navigate through the challenges posed by high living expenses in cities like Toronto.
+Every year, Canada warmly welcomes a significant number of international students.
+Many of these students take up part-time jobs to navigate through the challenges posed by high living expenses in cities like Toronto.

-The skyrocketing housing prices has created difficulties for numerous students, especially those restricted to part-time work.
-Although there have been periods when the government permitted international students to work full-time, the tight schedules often lead them to entry-level positions or jobs in places like restaurants and supermarkets.
+The skyrocketing housing prices have created difficulties for numerous students, especially those restricted to part-time work.
+Although the government sometimes permits international students to work full-time, the tight schedules often lead them to entry-level positions.
+These jobs are often in places like restaurants and supermarkets.
 Unfortunately, these jobs often don’t provide sufficient income to cover the high living costs in Toronto.

 To prevent a potential social crisis and mitigate the risk of homelessness among individuals, the government has decided to limit the number of study permits issued until the housing supply issue is alleviated.